 Ryabushinsky mansion.
 The arched opening between the dining room and the hall.

-The decor of the mansion comprises many floral patterns, images of insects, animals of the surface and underwater world: turtoises, jellyfish, seahorses, shells, etc. The lobby windows are decorated with stained-glass windows in the form of a huge butterfly wing, the floor mosaic depicts water swell, the stucco relief resembles a duckweed pond with a sluggish snail.
+The decor of the mansion comprises many floral patterns, images of insects, animals of the surface and underwater world: turtoises, jellyfish, seahorses, shells, etc. The lobby windows are decorated with stained-glass windows in the form of a huge butterfly wing, the floor depicts water swell, the stucco relief resembles a duckweed pond with a sluggish snail.

 The Gorky memorial library in the Ryabushinsky mansion.
 Photo source: museum.imli.ru